Location: Forest Park and Tyson Research Center

 St. Louis Interest

-Many St. Louis citizens may not know that wild, native box turtles are residents of Forest Park in the heart of the city, or that turtle numbers are probably declining throughout the state of Missouri due to road kills, habitat loss and possibly disease.
-Although the conservation status of box turtles in Missouri is not well-understood, scientists believe they are in trouble in both urban and rural areas.
+Many St. Louis citizens may not realize that wild, native box turtles reside within Forest Park, or even in other urban parks or in backyards throughout the city.
+Unfortunately, the number of turtles is declining throughout the entire state of Missouri due to road kills, habitat loss and possibly disease.
+While the conservation status of box turtles in Missouri is not well understood, we fear they are in trouble in both urban and non-urban areas.

 Box turtles, like most reptiles, are cold-blooded (ectothermic) and regulate their body temperature by basking in the sun during the cooler morning and evening hours, while seeking shade during hotter times of day.
 The preferred habitats of Missouri box turtles are prairies, forests and glades.
 Box turtles get their name from a special hinge on the bottom part of their shell (the plastron) that allows them to close or "box" up as a form of protection against predators.
 Box turtles are omnivorous and typically eat worms, snails, berries, fungi and arthropods.
 Species such as box turtles, which have few offspring, are slow-moving and late in maturing, and they are particularly susceptible to human-related extinction.

 Missouri has 17 species of turtles, including the ornate and three-toed box turtles, the two main turtles in this study.
 They can be differentiated mainly by carapace coloration.
 Ornate box turtles, as their name suggests, have more elaborate shells with orange and yellow lines on a dark background.
 Three-toed turtles have dull brown-green carapaces that may or may not have yellow line patterns.
 However, the two species can interbreed to create hybrid individuals.
 In addition, three-toed box turtles may have four toes!
 These turtles can live more than 50 years.

 St. Louis University Department of Biology